ericlbarnes/CodeIgniter-Slug-Library/readme.md

 This library is designed to help you generate friendly uri strings for your content stored in the database.

 For example if you have a blog post table then you would want uri strings such as: mysite.com/post/my-post-title

 The problem with this is each post needs a unique uri string and this library is designed to handle that for you.

 So if you add another with the same uri or title it would convert it to: mysite.com/post/my-post-title-2

+# Requirements

+* CodeIgniter
+* Some form of database supported by active record

 # Usage